Two arrests made in death of pastor's wife

 Prior to the fire, the intruder forced Alford to drive to a bank in Roanoke Rapids and withdraw money.

-Her husband, Rev. John Alford, narrowly escaped from the fire; however, Warren County Sheriff Johnny Williams says Rev. Alford is now at the UNC Burn Center in Chapel Hill.
+Her husband, the Rev. John Alford, narrowly escaped from the fire; however, Warren County Sheriff Johnny Williams said Alford is now at the UNC Burn Center in Chapel Hill.

+"It blew my mind - just blew my mind.
+You just don't expect it in a quiet place like this," Thompson said.

 Authorities recently located the silver, 2011 Mercedes linked to the death of a pastor's wife.

-Rev. Alford is the minister at Sanford Memorial Baptist Church about 20 miles away in Brodnax, Virginia.
+The Rev. Alford is the minister at Sanford Memorial Baptist Church about 20 miles away in Brodnax, Virginia.

 On Sunday, the church held a prayer service for Rev. Alford's recovery and to remember Nancy's life.